 Business activity is based on the human use of natural, capital and human resources.
 For ages, natural resources were recognized as given by the environment in abundance and worthless as devoid of the human labor factor.
 Dynamic socioeconomic development which started in the 20th century led to a significant degradation of the natural environment.
 Deteriorating quality of the environment, i.e. a set of features defining the degree, in which satisfies economic needs, was first recorded in the 1980s-1990s.
-The concept of eco-development - sustainable and rational development which recognizes environmental requirements as superior to economic development - was the response to this trend (Pakulska, 2002).
+The concept of ecodevelopment - sustainable and rational development which recognizes environmental requirements as superior to economic development - was the response to this trend (Pakulska, 2002).
 The problem of environmental threats has become one of the most burning problems of the contemporary world.
-Initially, the authorities alone adopted total responsibility for the environment.
+Initially, the authorities alone adopted total responsibility for the environment, as they legally defined permissible business interventions in the natural environment.
 Gradually, companies started to include pro-environmental measures in their strategies, both within their business milieus and beyond.
 Apart from measures to limit their negative impact on the environment (e.g. by the implementation of environmental management systems), these companies started to get involved in various pro-ecological initiatives, such as the world cleanup or tree planting projects.